-This product has been tested to and found to be in compliance with the UL 294 Safety Standard by Intertek Testing Services NA Inc. (a Nationally Recognized Testing Laboratory) and is ETL listed.
+This product has been tested to and found to be in compliance with the UL 294 Safety Standard and Certified to CAN/ULC-S319-05 by Intertek Testing Services NA Inc. (a Nationally Recognized Testing Laboratory) and is ETL listed.

-UL 294 Performance Levels
+Performance Levels